matthew-dong-dev/personal-website/README.md

 ### Useful commands

 Jekyll:
-- `jekyll serve --livereload` for local version
+- `bundle exec jekyll serve` for local version
-	- vs `bundle exec jekyll serve`?
+	- vs `jekyll serve --livereload`?
 	- Note that _config.yml changes are loaded at compile time, not runtime.
 This means that if you’re running jekyll serve locally and you edit _config.yml, then changes to it won’t be detected.
 You’ll need to kill and rerun jekyll serve.
 - pushing changes will automatically update live website (takes a few seconds)
 - `jekyll build` ?